 Score major style points with an upholstered wall.
 This luxe look is perfect for rooms that need a little decorating love.
 Plus, fabric-covered walls make stunning accents.
 They can tie a disjointed room together with ease.

-The new fabric-covered wall is a dramatic backdrop for hardwood flooring, track lighting, floating shelves, and swank mid-century modern-inspired furniture.
-Kerri chose a powder blue vinyl because the material is sturdy and easy to work with, plus it offers a leather look without the high price.
-She used multiple layers of batting to accentuate the tufting and turned the stitched squares on the diagonal.
-This particular treatment is screwed directly into the wall.
-It also can be used to create a chic upholstered headboard.
+Take this tufted wall, for example.
+The wall is a rich complement to hardwood flooring, track lighting, floating shelves, and swank mid-century modern-inspired furniture.
+A powder blue vinyl finish offers a leather look without the high price, while multiple layers of batting accentuate the tufting.
+For security, this particular treatment is screwed directly into the wall.

 What You Need

 - Measuring tape

 - 1/2-inch plywood sheets, 4x8 feet

 - No. 8 oval head, stainless Phillips screws

 - Muslin, interfacing, or pattern paper

 - Vinyl or other fabric

 Step 1: Measure Wall